SESYNC-ci/census-data-manipulation-in-R-lesson/docs/_slides/dplyr.md

 | `summarize` | summarize across rows [and combine split groups]   |

-The table above summarizes the most commonly used functions in [dplyr](){:.rlib}, which we will demonstrate in turn on data from the U.S.
+The table above summarizes the most commonly used functions in [dplyr](){:.rlib}.
+We will use [dplyr](){:.rlib} manipulate data frames with the U.S. Census Bureau data in order to prepare for data analysis.
-Census Bureau.
 {:.notes}

 ===

 ### Filter

-The `cbp` table includes character `NAICS` column.
-Of the 2 million observations, lets see how many observations are left when we keep only the 2-digit NAICS codes, representing high-level sectors of the economy.
+The `cbp` table includes character `NAICS` column for industry codes.
+NAICS codes can have up to 6 digits.
+As digits increase, the industry code becomes more specific.
+Of the 2 million observations, lets see how many observations are left when we keep only the 2-digit NAICS codes, representing high-level, broad sectors of the economy.

+We will use the `filter` command to only include rows where the NAICS code is 2 digits long.
+Empty digits are coded as "-"; we only include NAICS codes with 4 dashes using the `grepl` command to find these rows.
+The filtered data is saved as `cbp2`.
+{:.notes}